fpco/terraform-aws-foundation/examples/gitlab-asg/README.md

 * Gitlab is running on a single EC2 instance on AWS in an auto-scaling group, so AWS will re-create the node if it fails in specific ways
 * The Gitlab runner is installed on the instance via apt
 * A Docker registry is also setup
-* SSL certificates are used
+* SSL certificates are created using Let's Encrypt
 * Integrated with SSH
 * Integrated with Route53 for DNS
 * A persistent EBS volume is mounted to the instance and all gitlab data is stored on that volume - data is retained when the node is replaced